cristim67/tapms-project/README.md

 python3 run_benchmark.py
 ```
 This script will:
-1. Build the Rust and Go binaries.
+1. Build the Rust, Go, and C++ binaries.
 2. Run simulations for all languages across defined grid sizes.
 3. Generate a log file `benchmark_results.csv`.
 4. Plot the results in `performance_comparison.png`.